 Many inferior spirits and demonic influences did not require the same level of courtesy and worship as compared to gods.
-Such things needed summary dismissals, so that they never bothered or troubled again!
-In a series of steps, these evil influences needed invocation, so that they could be either exorcized or pacified, before they were cast off to the netherworld.
+Such things needed summary dismissals so that they never bothered or troubled again!
+In a series of steps, these evil influences needed invocation, so that they could be either exorcized or pacified before they were cast off to the netherworld.
 Several chants and verses form the base of invocation and dismissal.
-Priests used to offer many sacrificial things and items to these forced to make them satiated and satisfied.
+Priests used to offer many sacrificial things and items to these forces to make them satiated and satisfied.

 Invoking Spiritual and Cosmic Forces

-There are many instances of Sep Tepi, where the great gods traversed a wide expanse of path on the land and across to the great heaven.
-Egypt is the great center of spiritual awakening and cosmic liberation where the past experts and sages speak their mind out to teach people invaluable lesson in cosmic sciences and the management of cosmic energy.
+There are many instances of Sep Tepi, where the great gods traversed a wide expanse of the path on the land and across to the great heaven.
+Egypt is the great center of spiritual awakening and cosmic liberation, where the past experts and sages speak their mind out to teach people invaluable lessons in cosmic sciences and the management of cosmic energy.